Origins (Polyethylene) Fabrication & Installation

 Jump to Origins Countertops

-Whether the material is Origins Patterns, Origins Solids or HDPE Common, it is all high-density polyethylene HDPE #2.
+Whether the material is Origins Patterns or Origins Solids it is all high-density polyethylene HDPE #2.
 Creating something with it requires various fabrication & installation techniques that we have described below.

 Safety First: Always wear safety glasses when cutting polyethylene or any material.
 Hearing protection is advisable when using power equipment.
 Respiratory protection should be used when a dust-producing operation is being performed, such as sanding.
 Gloves or tongs should be used when thermoforming to prevent burns.